 If your curative content is longer, make sure that it’s easy to read and scan through.

 In an optimal world, people could enjoy your post’s structure without reading a word of plainly formatted text.
 You can accomplish this through high-quality photos and great placement of subheaders, bullets, and usage of bold to highlight standout takeaways.

 Beyond making it readable, what are the best practices behind optimal readability?

 - Smashing Magazine recommends 16px font for body copy.
 This doesn’t make sense for every brand, but if your font is under 12px, you are making a big mistake.

 - Xerox says a colorful image makes it 80% more likely someone will read your content.

 - The Baymard Institute reports the optimal line length to be 50-60 characters per line, with up to 75 characters being acceptable.
-Column width too wide makes it difficult to track back to the next line — too short and it’s difficult for a reader to establish a rhythm.
+If a column width is too wide, it’s difficult to track back to the next line — if it’s too short, it’s difficult for a reader to establish a rhythm.